Decoherence-free subspaces in the noisy dynamics of discrete-step quantum walks in a photonic lattice: Edge dynamics

-where $|j\rangle$ is the basis state wavefunction and $p_{j}(M)$ the population at site $j$ after $M$ steps.
-For the flat band case with parameters $\theta_1=0.5\pi$, $\theta_2=0.0\pi$, and $\varphi=0.2\pi$, the left edge state $|e_L\rangle$ is fully localized at site $L$ ($j=1$) at the left edge.
-The occupation probability of this edge state, referred to as the edge-state return probability, is expressed as
+For parameters $\theta_1=0.5\pi$, $\theta_2=0.0\pi$ and $\varphi=0.2\pi$, the lattice displays two bulk flat bands and an edge state on the leftmost site spectrally located at the $E=\pi$ gap.
+This edge state $|e_L\rangle$ is fully localized at site $L$ ($j=1$) at the left edge.
+Its occupation probability, referred to as the edge-state return probability, can be expressed as